As a journalist, I have been reporting about social, political and economic state of affairs in Southeast Asia through people’s lives.

 At this time, peace has come to Southeast Asia.
 Ordinary people can come to Japan for work and sightseeing.
 A lot of Japanese corporations have expanded overseas and foreign nationals currently constitute almost 3% of the population of Japan and it continues increasing.
 It is my utmost pleasure if this site can serve as a bridge for mutual understanding between the readers and “The People of Southeast Asia”.

 Member of the Japan Professional Photographers Society, the Asia Press Club and the Asia Writers Club

 Shinichi Asabe was born in Ashiya, Japan in 1957.
-While attending Osaka University of Arts, he studied at the London College of Printing and interned at Eastern Daily Press in Norwich, U.K. After graduating the university in 1981, he was employed as a photographer by Mainichi Newspaper, a major nation-wide newspaper corporation.
-In 1987 he started to cover the socio-political and economic state of affairs in Southeast Asia as a photojournalist.
+While attending Osaka University of Arts, he studied at the London College of Printing and interned at the Eastern Daily Press in Norwich, U.K. After graduating the university in 1981, he was employed as a photographer by the Mainichi Newspapers, a major national newspaper corporation.
+In 1987 he started to cover socio-political and economic state of affairs in Southeast Asia as a photojournalist.
 He left the newspaper company in 1992 and became a freelance photojournalist based in Tokyo and contributed to magazines, television companies and news agencies.
-In 1998, he was employed by RKB Mainichi, a major television station in Fukuoka, Japan where he worked as a news reporter and TV director until his retirement in 2017.
-He has since worked freelance and founded Asayan Planning in 2018, an internet video production.
+In 1998, he was employed by RKB Mainichi, a major television station in Fukuoka, Japan, where he worked as a news reporter and TV director until his retirement in 2017.
+He has since worked as a freelance and founded Asayan Planning in 2018, an internet video production company.